gambitproject/gte_webpage/ideas.rst

 * For strategic-form input, three players choose row/column/panel with intuitive interface, to be designed.

-* For small games, complete description using polynomial algebra.
+* For small games, complete description of all equilibria using polynomial algebra.

 Computing the index of an equilibrium component